College in Crisis.

 This appeared on the BBC's Website this morning.

-If the Council meeting today confirms the redundancies go ahead, it could cause a strike by the University and College Union and UCU union members across the UK have been asked to support them.
+strike by the University and College Union and UCU union members across the UK have been asked to support them.

 The redundancies are a bad situation, however in my view it is very difficult to see how the cost savings and restructurings that are needed can be achieved without reducing expenditure from Lampeter's revenue income, and in higher education staff costs are by far and away the highest outlay.